 Pros of Long Beach Long Island

 - It is easy to get to from NYC.
-The train ride from Penn Station takes about an hour and then it is an easy 10 minute walk to the beach.
+The train ride from Penn Station takes about an hour and then it is an easy 10 minute walk from the Long Beach LIRR station to the beach.
 On the weekends, the trains run about once an hour.
 Get to Penn Station early to allow for time to buy your tickets, so you don’t miss your train like we did!
 Also, you can save on beach admission if you buy the beach getaway package through the Long Island Railroad – unfortunately, I found this after I went!
 An individual round trip train ticket is $19 on the weekends and admission to the beach is $15, but the package is $23.75 per person.
 That saves you $10.25 per person.

 - The beach is very long with beautiful fine sand.
 We even found some shells.
 We really enjoyed our walk along the beach and it would also be great for running.

 - The water is clear and there were plenty of people enjoying the waves.
 There are lifeguards and they were definitely watching.
 The lifeguards only allowed people to swim in areas close to each lifeguard chair.
 When the lifeguards went off duty at the end of the day, they made sure to get everyone out of the water.